-On a two week programme students go to London and Cardiff (or Oxford) as well as half-day excursions to Bath and the Roman Baths, and Bristol.
-On a three week programme students go on a full day excursion to Oxford and on a half-day excursion to Wells Cathedral.
+On a two week programme students go on full days excursions to London, Bristol and Bath, with entry into the Roman Baths.
+On a three week programme students go on a full day excursion to Oxford and have free time in Bath.

 Bath is a fascinating city and there are many places to explore.
 Our visit includes a tour of the famous Roman Baths, with an audio guide available in different languages.
 There is then a walking tour taking in the main sites, like Bath Abbey, Pulteney Bridge, and the Royal Crescent.
 There is also time to do some shopping and soak up the atmosphere.

 In a two week programme there is one Optional Excursion day (in a 3 week programme there are two Optional Excursion days).
 There are a range of excursions that can be booked once a group is in the UK.
 Please contact the head office for more information.